MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-skype.md

 ---
-title: Connect a bot to Skype | Microsoft Docs
+title: Connect a bot to Skype - Bot Service
 description: Learn how to configure a bot for access through the Skype interface.
 keywords: skype, bot channels, configure skype, publish, connect to channels
 author: v-ducvo